getmeemaw/meemaw/docs/blog/2024-08-20-mpc-wallet.md

 ## Conclusion

 This blog post was written with the objective of simplifying the concept of MPC wallets.
-It does not go into great technical details, but you can easily find those online.
+Hopefully it helped Kanye understand what they are 😊 It does not go into great technical details, but you can easily find those online.
 It also simplifies a few things to make the comparison somewhat understandable.

 If you only remember three things today, it should be that MPC wallet-as-a-service solutions like Meemaw are :
 - **more secure** (non-custodial and trustless): private keys never appear anywhere, the server cannot spend funds by itself
 - **more robust**: users can recover funds without the intervention of the server if they need to, avoiding funds being blocked
 - **more user-friendly**: no need for crazy passwords or seed phrases, developers are free to build amazing experiences

-Have a great day 😊
+Have a great day !